Student Paper Competition: How Technology Regulates

 The Future Is Now: Robots As Surgeons The adoption of surgical safety standards to robotic surgery, Kanika Kalra and Manmeet Kaur Sareen, University of Cambridge

-Future papers may be submited via form on this page - the competition should open again in spring 2022.
+Future papers may be submited via a form that will be available on this page - the competition should open again in spring 2022.

 We are particularly interested in papers that use a clear methodology to provide insight into underlying theories of technology and regulation.
 Preference will be given to papers written in a style suitable for essay-style law review publication (e.g., 6,000-10,000 words and properly footnoted).
 To be considered for publication, papers should be written in a style suitable to law reviews, including proper Bluebook citations.